 If you are interested in studying Religion at Trinity after high school, you may be eligible to apply directly to our Undergraduate Programme, or it may be more suitable for you to apply through our Trinity International Foundation Programme.
 Please see the Entry Requirements for International Students to see the general requirements for international students, to see more detailed information on the entry requirements relevant for your country, and to learn how to apply.

 All applications for Trinity courses are made online – no hard copy documents are required.
 The processes for applications for our Undergraduate programmes and Postgraduate programmes are all explained in the above links.

 The Erasmus+ Programme is a European funding programme established in 1987 offering university students a possibility of studying or doing an internship abroad in another country.
-The School of Religion has a long history of participating in Erasmus+ and our undergraduate students often describe the experience as an invaluable part of their Trinity education.
+The School of Religion, Theology, and Peace Studies has a long history of participating in Erasmus+ and our undergraduate students often describe the experience as an invaluable part of their Trinity education.

-For more information on how you might participate in an Erasmus programme, contact the School of Religion's Erasmus Coordinator, Dr. Benjamin Wold: email@example.com to learn more about your options.
+For more information on how you might participate in an Erasmus programme, contact the School of Religion, Theology, and Peace Studies Erasmus Coordinator, Dr. Benjamin Wold: email@example.com to learn more about your options.
 For more information on EU/Erasmus Exchange in Trinity College Dublin, see the following link: Trinity Erasmus and EU Exchange.